Keeping your child safe

 You can also download their parent's guide to teaching the PANTS rule here:

-Other helpful websites with advice for keeping your child safe are:
+Other helpful websites/phone numbers with advice for keeping your child safe and supporting their wellbeing are:

 Since 1 July 2015, all schools in England have a legal duty to prevent pupils from being radicalised.

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats e.g. international terrorism, far right extremists (among others).

 The Government’s Prevent strategy can be found at the following address: www.homeoffice.gov.uk

 At Highfield we aim to safeguard all our children from any harm, including that posed by terrorism.
 We promote diversity and respect.
 We encourage our children to engage in debates within a safe environment and involve them in decision making, for instance the School Council.
 Through PSHE lessons, our pupils explore their own and other's values.

 Trafford Netware support

 Netware is a parents’ guide to the social networks children and young people use.
 Please visit www.net-aware.org.uk for more information.

 At Highfield we are proud of how our pupils use the internet and other forms of ICT to support their learning.
 We recognise that being able to use the internet competently and safely is essential if our children are going to succeed as adults.
 We discuss E-safety regularly with our classes and in assemblies.